EPazeraDigitalFactory/greeter-kata/README.md

    * 7pm - 5am - provide a night message
 3. Display a birthday message on the user's birthday - Append to the greeting _"have a great birthday!"_
 4. Display the user's age in the birthday message
+5. Display a random quote each time the user logs in

 ## Instructions
 * For this exercise we are only going to be building a console application so we don't have to introduce presentation code and frameworks.